2000 CAF Champions League

-The 2000 CAF Champions League was the 36th awarding of Africa's premier club football tournament prize organized by the Confederation of African Football (CAF), and the 4th prize under the CAF Champions League format.
+The 2000 CAF Champions League was the 36th edition of Africa's premier club football tournament organized by the Confederation of African Football (CAF), and the 4th edition under the CAF Champions League format.
 Hearts of Oak SC of Ghana defeated ES Tunis of Tunisia in the final to win their first title.

 Qualifying rounds

 Preliminary round

 ^{1} AS de Vacoas-Phoenix were ejected from the competition for fielding an ineligible player.